osujc93/nba-data-pipeline-kafka-spark-dbt-aws-s3/README.md

 - The maximum consumed offset for each partition is extracted, incremented by one, stored in a Postgres table as JSON.
 And then used as the starting offset in subsequent runs so the pipeline resumes exactly where it left off without duplicating any records.

+- I made the mistake of over-partitioning my Iceberg table at first, which caused Spark to create a bunch of tiny files across many partitions.
+Most of the runtime went to Iceberg manifest/metadata work and S3 commit overhead rather than actually writing data.

+- Switching to a simpler partition combo like <code>season</code> and <code>season_type</code> reduced the number of files and made the job finish in minutes.

 ### Transform

 - Dbt models to transform the original <code>nba_player_boxscores</code> table.